 Tilt in space provides vital pressure relief for those with limited ability to adjust their position, or who are at high risk of tissue breakdown.
-Higher degrees of tilt provide more relief, with occupational Therapists recommending 50° for those most at need.
-Tilt can also play a key role in ensuring correct posture for those with kyphosis or other conditions.
+Higher degrees of tilt provide more relief, with occupational Therapists recommending 50° for those most at need - although most conventional tilt mechanisms go back to 30°.
+Tilt can also play a key role in ensuring correct posture for those with kyphosis or other conditions, particularly when hoisting.

 It is found as an option on all high-end configurable powerchairs, with these models featuring the highest degree of tilt.
-Powered tilt is available on some more basic chairs, such as the Pride Fusion, for those who don't need the postural support found on more advanced chairs, but who require some degree of tilt to relieve pressure.
+Powered tilt is available on some more basic chairs, such as Pride's Fusion, for those who don't need the postural support found on more advanced chairs, but who require some degree of tilt.